QMSH

 Resolution: currently - unless you have access to a machine that supports the x86_64 instruction set - you should use the command line kernel on Mac-OS or Windows operating systems.

-Note: binaries for alternative CPU architectures (ia64, arm...) shall be added to the project's homepage in due course - subject to hardware availability and testing.
+Note: binaries for alternative CPU architectures (notably arm) shall be added to the project's homepage in due course - subject to hardware availability and testing.

 Additionally: investigations are on-going to establish the benefits, limitations and trade-offs inherent to alternative Linux distribution methods for the kernel's binaries.
 Essentially trials of Snap, Flatpak and AppImage are underway - however a firm decision is yet to be made.
 Presently AppImage is looking like the most suitable distribution method however this is subject to change.